Tax and spending cuts possible at the same time, French finance minister says

 Premier Edouard Philippe had said earlier this week costly fiscal measures promised by Macron, such as wealth tax exemptions and a flat tax on capital income, would take effect in 2019 and not in 2018 as previously planned.

-(Reporting by Michel Rose, Leigh Thomas and Gwenaelle Barzic)
+Reporting by Michel Rose, Leigh Thomas and Gwenaelle Barzic